EricSpencer00/Dexcom-Statistics/README.md

 account_sid=[Your Twilio account number here] auth_token=[Your API Key here]
 ```
-You will need to install pydexcom and twilio for all features to work.
+After you have made your .env file, place it in the same working directory as the Python file.

-After Pydexcom is installed you will need to allow your Dexcom's data
+You will need to allow your Dexcom's data
 to be accessed by Pydexcom's API system.
 Pydexcom only works using the Dexcom Share feature.